 - Where can I find the terms and conditions governing myRAs?

-Please review the Master Terms of myRA Custodial Account or by signing into your account.
+The Master Terms of myRA Custodial Account document can be found by signing into your account.

 - Who manages and administers the accounts?

 Comerica Bank serves as the custodian for all myRAs.
 For myRA, Comerica Bank is a financial agent of the federal government and in that capacity performs specific duties and responsibilities on behalf of the U.S. Treasury, including account management and administration.